Which style of yoga is for me?

-You don't need to launch yourself into hours of practice a day to start developing awareness.
-Getting started with the guidance of a teacher is a great way to develop your own 'mindfulness toolkit'.
+Learning under the guidance of a teacher is a great way to develop your own 'mindfulness toolkit'.
 Ready to use whenever you need it.
 Why not try one of our gong bath experiences to start your mindfulness journey.

 What our students say

 "I love the on-line beginner plus ashtanga yoga on a Monday evening.
 The level is right for me, challenging but not impossible and I notice small improvements week by week.
 Nicola is a fantastic teacher, nothing goes un-missed.